The Charter describes what consumers, or someone they care for, can expect when receiving health care.

 The Commission has developed resources to help you talk to you healthcare provider about what is important to you, your treatment options, and to help you share decisions about your care.

-The Commission has undertaken three environmental scans to consider the content and quality of consumer information about cataract surgery, tonsillectomy in children and heavy menstrual bleeding.
+The Commission has undertaken four environmental scans to consider the content and quality of consumer information about cataract surgery, tonsillectomy in children, heavy menstrual bleeding, and birth options.

 The Commission has developed information for consumers on some key safety and quality issues, and health conditions.